darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 # assigning shortcuts to actions

 There are two primary methods of assigning shortcuts to actions: [visual shortcut mapping](#visual-shortcut-mapping) (recommended) and the [shortcut mapping screen](#shortcut-mapping-screen).
 The former makes it easier to remap multiple shortcuts at once, while the latter allows for finer control and more flexibility.
-Both options are detailed below.

 ## visual shortcut mapping